 FIRST, lift the presser foot to OPEN the tension discs so that the thread can fall in between them!
 Do NOT skip this step!

 SECOND, make sure the needle is at its highest position by pressing the needle position button to bring the needle up.
-Or you can turn your hand wheel one full revolution towards you until the needle and takeup lever are in the highest position.
+Or you can turn your hand wheel one full revolution towards you until the needle and takeup lever is in the highest position.